ibookerke/Notes/Sturdy/Computer Science/Operating Systems/Lecture 4 - Process Model ans States.md

 ### Heap vs Stack
 - Stack has an ordered and structurized data
-- Heap is sotring data in a pile
+- Heap is storing data in a pile

 //TODO
 Escape Analysis during allocation